-A takes a corner-kick and the ball glances off D and goes to B, who puts it through goal.
-B is not off-side because the ball was last played by an opponent, D.
+A takes a corner-kick and the ball glances off D and goes to B, who scores.
+The goal should be allowed as B was not off-side when the ball was last played by a member of his own team.